emilio-cartoni/REAL2020_starter_kit/baseline/README.md

 **Attention -** Saving images and masks can lead to very large files (up to 7.6 GB for 15M timesteps intrinsic phase with both images and masks).

 Examples of an .npy file for a full 15M timestep intrinsic phase can be downloaded from the following links:
-- with only the cube object: https://drive.google.com/file/d/1gtn-8F6-Nght9_8yiaoC03BDXkT86aeQ/view?usp=sharing
+- with only the cube object: [google drive link](https://drive.google.com/file/d/1gtn-8F6-Nght9_8yiaoC03BDXkT86aeQ/view?usp=sharing)
-- with the cube and tomato objects: https://drive.google.com/file/d/1wGNgcJm8hn3C1uGsvwW7ojWxX0oO2si1/view?usp=sharing
+- with the cube and tomato objects: [google drive link](https://drive.google.com/file/d/1wGNgcJm8hn3C1uGsvwW7ojWxX0oO2si1/view?usp=sharing)

 These can also be downloaded with wget command:
 - with only the cube object: